 It seems that the well-educated, youth has raced passed its adult counterparts in the smartphone race in both, advanced as well as emerging economies.
 In a recent survey conducted among more than 30,000 people in 27 countries, the Pew Research Center found that smartphone ownership is growing around the world, but not equally.
 Education and Age play an important role in deciding the outcome.

-More than 5 billion people worldwide have mobile devices, and over half of these are smartphones, thanks to our ever-increasing dependency on Internet services and cheaper data tariffs.
+More than 5 billion people worldwide have mobile ownership and over half of these are smartphones, thanks to our ever-increasing dependency on Internet services and cheaper data tariffs.
 People in advanced economies are more likely to have mobile phones and use the internet than people in emerging economies.
 A median of 76% across 18 advanced economies surveyed has smartphones, compared with a median of only 45% in emerging economies which speaks volume on the notion that economic and technological progress go together.

 South Korea tops the chart among advanced countries where 100% of the adult population owns a mobile device.
 It is closely followed by Israel, Netherlands, and Sweden with 98% mobile ownership.
 The study establishes the fact that a vast majority of the adult population in advanced countries has adapted to mobile phones.
 Only Canada comes as a shocker where one-quarter of the population has no mobile phone.
 High smartphone usage in urban areas draws a stark contrast with low or zero connectivity in the remote areas of the Great White North.